arthurattwell/versed/README.md

 </div>
 ```

+The [`index.html` for this project](https://raw.githubusercontent.com/arthurattwell/versed/master/index.html) contains more HTML examples.

 #### Markdown examples

-This is also easy to do in markdown by wrapping each poem in an HTML `<div>`.
-Most markdown flavours let you do this.
+You need to wrap each poem in an HTML `<div>`.
+Most markdown flavours let you do this with actual HTML tags.

-In [CommonMark](https://spec.commonmark.org/0.28/#html-blocks), you add a blank line around the HTML `<div>` tags.
+In [CommonMark](https://spec.commonmark.org/0.28/#html-blocks), you add a blank line around the HTML `<div>` tags:

 ``` md